Category Archives: HairMax Lasercomb

 HairMax LaserComb 9 vs LaserComb 12

 When it comes to the best laser hair growth devices, the HairMax LaserComb is the oldest well known product on the market.
-I briefly covered the company a few years ago when its president Leonard Stillman commented on this blog.
-However, I did not discuss its hair loss treatment products at the time.
+And it is a lot cheaper than laser helmets and laser caps.
+I briefly covered Lexington International (the company that owns Hairmax) a few years ago when its president Leonard Stillman commented on this blog.

 HairMax LaserComb